happtur/Minesweeper/documentation/workingtimerecord.md

-**21.01.2016** 3.5h *Choosing a a project.
-Getting familiar with the assignment, Git and markdown.
-Creating a repository and NetBeans-project*
+**21.01.2016** 3.5h *Chose a project.
+Got more familiar with the assignment, Git and markdown.
+Created a repository and NetBeans-project*

-**22.01.2016** 2h *Adding a description and just generally looking at the requirements, playing around with Git and thinking about the project.*
+**22.01.2016** 2h *Added a description and just generally looked at the requirements, played around with Git and thought about the project.*

+**28.01.2016** 4h *Began programming, focusing on the logic of the game and a temporary textual ui.
+I also wrote a few JUnit tests.*

+**29.01.2016** 16.30